sconnock/sc-trailheadlive/Trigger Switches/README.md

 ## 8. Add the Set Rating flow to the org and test using flow debugger

 Flow is initially setup to using Custom Setting in the Get Record step.
-Pssible to replace wih the CheckTriggerSwitch Apex action which uses Apex to retrieve the Custom Setting.
+Possible to replace wih the CheckTriggerSwitch Apex action which uses Apex to retrieve the Custom Setting.